The competitor must pass through all waypoints in chronological

 towards this point once he has arrived within a WPS open radius.

-WPC (CONTROL WAYPOINT): A Control waypoint is a waypoint
+WPC (CONTROL WAYPOINT): A Control Waypoint is used to verify that the roadbook is being

-of navigation being provided by the NAV-GPS other than the order of passage.
+followed correctly, without any navigation information provided by the NAV-GPS, other than the order of

-as many WPCs as needed to avoid any possibility of shortcuts.
+placed off-track.
+The organiser may use as many WPCs as needed to prevent any possibility of shortcuts.

-WPP (PRECISE WAYPOINT): A WPP is a waypoint to check that
+WPP (PRECISE WAYPOINT): A WPP is a waypoint that allows to check

-order of passage in relation to other waypoints will only be listed in the
+order of passage in relation to other waypoints are only shown in the

 missed waypoints.